NetApp-openstack-dev/openstack-docs/source/cinder/key_concepts/section_cinder-key-concepts.rst

    The driver marks the QoS policies for deletion by the NetApp QoS policy reaping job.
 The NetApp QoS policy reaping job runs every 60 seconds.
-Refer to NetApp ONTAP documentation for your version of clustered Data ONTAP to determine NetApp QoS policy group limits.
+Refer to NetApp ONTAP documentation for your version of ONTAP to determine NetApp QoS policy group limits.
 Use the QoS Spec feature when a SLO needs to be applied to a single Cinder volume.